-In August, we launch S.V.Berlin’s The Favourite, an utterly immersive novel of estranged siblings, the untidiness of a sudden death and a grieving process that takes time to unfold.
+Elle Magazine’s Book of the Month was S.V.Berlin’s The Favourite, an utterly immersive novel of estranged siblings.
 Bestselling author Elly Griffiths says she ‘hasn’t ever read a more assured or compelling debut.’

-Myriad publishes award-winning literary fiction, crime and thrillers, and graphic novels, and produces the ground-breaking State of the World atlas series.
+Myriad publishes award-winning literary fiction, crime and thrillers, graphic novels and political non-fiction, including the ground-breaking State of the World atlas series.
 Our bestselling authors include Dan Smith, crime writers Elizabeth Haynes and Lesley Thomson, and graphic authors Darryl Cunningham, Kate Evans and Una.
 We champion new and emerging authors through two work-in-progress competitions.
-Read more about Myriad.